Our vision commits us to focusing on each child as a member of God’s family.

-The school uses strategies within the national curriculum and beyond, to secure such outcomes for students.
+The school uses strategies within its curriculum and beyond to secure such outcomes for students.
+Wherever possible, teaching of British Values is integrated into everyday learning, for example studying the history of democracy and when learning about world faiths.
+Theme days may be used to reinforce understanding across school.
 The ethos of our school, as summarised by our Mission Statement, is derived from Christian values which are at the heart of what we teach in school and encompass the five key values identified above.

 The following examples illustrate some of the many ways St Joseph’s seeks to instil British Values.

 Pupils have the opportunity to have their voices heard through our School Council.
-The election of the School Council members reflects our British electoral system and demonstrates democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative and pupils vote in secret.
+The election of the School Council members reflects our British electoral system and demonstrates democracy in action: candidates write manifestos and make speeches; pupils consider characteristics important for an elected representative.
+On election day the school is set up as a polling station, giving children a taste of voting as their parents do.
 Made up of two representatives from each class, the School Council meets regularly to discuss issues raised by the different classes.
-The council is genuinely able to effect change within the school; it is currently involved in planning changes for the playground, and in the creation of an outside reflective area.
+The council is genuinely able to effect change within the school; recently it has decided on changes for playtimes and contributed to Local Authority surveys to improve the local area.
 Other examples of ‘pupil voice’ include using pupil feedback forms, and in the nomination of various charities to be supported by the school.
-Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
+Pupils are always listened to by adults and are taught to listen carefully and with concern for each other, respecting the right of every individual to have their opinions and voices heard.
 We also encourage pupils to take ownership of their own learning and progress.